 This denial was a tentative determination pending a 30-day public comment period, held spring 2018.
 We received no new, compelling scientific information that changed the results of our tentative decision.
 On September 27, 2018, we finalized the denial of the permit.
 The final decision can be appealed to the Washington Pollution Control Hearings Board within 30 days.

-- Significant impacts to sediment quality and benthic invertebrates.
+- Significant, unavoidable impacts to sediment quality and benthic invertebrates.

-- Adverse impacts to juvenile worms and crustaceans in the areas treated with imidacloprid and the nearby areas covered by incoming tides, including high mortality for Dungeness crabs.
+- Negative impacts to juvenile worms and crustaceans in areas treated with imidacloprid and nearby areas covered by incoming tides, including high mortality for Dungeness crabs.

 - Concern about non-lethal impacts to invertebrates in the water column and sediment.

-- New information shows a risk of impacts from imidacloprid even at low concentrations.
+- A risk of impacts to invertebrates from imidacloprid even at low concentrations.